Bake Play Smile

 Potato Salad Ingredients

-Made with a short list of classic ingredients, this potato salad with creamy dressing is all about letting simple flavours shine.
+Made with a short list of classic ingredients, this creamy bacon, egg and potato salad lets simple flavours shine.

-• Potatoes - Choose a variety that holds its shape when cooked (Desiree, Red Pontiac, Sebago or Yukon Gold are ideal).
-Floury potatoes will fall apart and turn the salad mushy.
+• Potatoes: Choose a waxy potato variety that holds its shape when cooked.
+Desiree, Red Pontiac, Sebago or Yukon Gold are ideal - floury potatoes will fall apart and turn the salad mushy.
+Cook the potatoes until just fork-tender.

-• Eggs - Hard-boiled eggs add richness and help balance the saltiness of the bacon - don't overcook them or they'll turn chalky.
+• Eggs: Hard-boiled eggs add richness and balance the salty bacon.
+Take care not to overcook them or they'll turn chalky.

-• Dijon mustard - Just a small amount lifts the Sour Cream and Mayo dressing and stops it tasting overly creamy.
+• Dijon mustard: Just a small amount lifts the potato salad dressing and stops it tasting too heavy.

 Variations

-• No bacon - Skip the bacon for a vegetarian version and add extra spring onion or fresh herbs.
+• No bacon: Skip the bacon for a vegetarian version and add extra spring onion, dill pickles, red onion or fresh herbs, such as chives or dill.

-• Extra crunch - Add finely chopped celery or radish for extra texture.
+• Extra crunch: Stir through finely chopped celery or radish for added texture.

 How To Make Creamy Bacon, Egg & Potato Salad